"The measure of a man is what he does with power."

 The deepest expression of power is service.
 The King who has owned his power uses it not for personal gain but for the flourishing of his realm.

 This service orientation keeps power from corrupting.
 When power serves ego, it destroys both the wielder and those around him.
 When power serves life, it multiplies.
-You become a wellspring.
+We become a wellspring.

 Inquiry